vuejs/awesome-vue/README.md

  - [vue-selectable](https://github.com/JSmith01/vue-selectable) - Vue 1.x/2.x directive to make items selectable by mouse.
  - [vue-click-helper](https://github.com/huangshuwei/vue-click-helper) - Vue2.x directive to handle click event and dblclick event on same element.
  - [v-hotkey](https://github.com/Dafrok/v-hotkey) - Vue 2.x directive for binding hotkeys to components.
+ - [vue-observe-visibility](https://github.com/Akryum/vue-observe-visibility) - Vue 2.x directive using Intersection Observer API that detects if the element is visible (in the viewport and not hidden by CSS).

 ### Responsive Design